boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       functions) providing clean discrimantion between 5G QoS and TN QoS, as explained in Section 4

-   *  Fine-Grained resource control at the ETN:
+   *  Fine-grained resource control at the ETN:

       This is sometimes called 'admission control' or 'traffic conditioning'.
 The main purpose is the enforcement of the